ohshitgorillas/autocorrect_generator_espanso/ALGORITHMS.md

 2. **Meet minimum length** - Pattern must be at least `min_typo_length` characters
 3. **Work for all occurrences** - The pattern must correctly transform all matching typos (validates that applying the pattern to each full typo produces the expected full word)
 4. **Not conflict with validation words** - Pattern typo must not be a validation word, and must not trigger at the end of validation words
+5. **Not corrupt target words (highest priority)** - Pattern must not incorrectly transform any target word from corrections that use the pattern (prevents predictive corrections)
-5. **Not corrupt source words** - Pattern must not incorrectly transform any source word
+6. **Not corrupt source words** - Pattern must not incorrectly transform any source word
-6. **Not conflict with existing corrections** - Pattern's (typo, word) pair shouldn't already exist as a direct correction (checked during cross-boundary deduplication)
+7. **Not conflict with existing corrections** - Pattern's (typo, word) pair shouldn't already exist as a direct correction (checked during cross-boundary deduplication)

 ### Pattern Collision Resolution